BRML/climin/docs/source/checkpoint.rst

 iterate to optimize.
 In each iteration, we pickle the info dictionary to disk.

 .. note:: Pickling an info dictionary directly to disk might be a bad idea in
           many cases.
-E.g. it will contain the current data element or a gnumpy array, which is not picklable.
+E.g. it will contain the current data element which may not be picklable.
 It is the users's responsibility to take care of that.

 Loading the state from disk